-For many years, one of the challenges of Human Resource managers has been to be able to collect and convert the information gathered from their employees into useful information for decision making, as well as to effectively measure the return on investment in human talent.
+For many years, one of the main challenges of Human Resource managers has been converting the information gathered from employees into useful insights for decision making, as well as to effectively measure the return on investment in human talent.

 "91% of organizations currently use basic data analysis tools such as excel spreadsheets, data visualization tools, among others.
 While only 6% use cognitive tools for support in decision making within the HR department."
 Deloitte Study

 The Vice President of Talent at Deloitte Consulting in San Francisco, Kathi Enderes, stated that in order to generate a high return on investment in technology, the data that is entered into the systems must be accurate and updated.
-The team that analyzes this data needs to have a variety of experiences in analytics.
-Moreover, those in charge of decision making based on that data need to have real time access to these insights”.
+The team that analyzes this data needs to have broad experience in analytics.
+Moreover, those in charge of making data-powered decisions need to have real time access to these insights”.

-According to the report published by HRPA entitled "What does Artificial Intelligence mean for HR Professionals?"
-Human Resources professionals clearly aim to incorporate new technologies into their work in the coming years.
-However they consider that they still do not fully understand the capabilities or advantages that will help them take advantage of the benefits of these.
+According to the report published by HRPA called "What does Artificial Intelligence mean for HR Professionals?"
+Human Resource professionals clearly aim to incorporate new technology into their work in the upcoming years.
+However, they claim that they still do not fully understand the capabilities nor the benefits of using such technology, preventing them from taking full advantage of it.

-How can AI on Human Resources be useful?
+How can AI be useful in Human Resources?

-Even though it sounds like something from Sci-Fi, Artificial Intelligence is a technology that is dedicated to imitate human intelligence through machines that learn to collect and interpret information so that each time they learn and refine their results to obtain answers and recommend solutions more tailored to the task requested.
-That is, it allows patterns to be found through all the information collected to predict trends, learn, and help automate tasks that are routine, always with the help of human training and feedback.
+Artificial Intelligence is a technology that is dedicated to imitating human intelligence with the help of machines that are trained to collect and interpret information.
+Through trial and error, machines learn and refine results to obtain answers and recommend optimal solutions tailored to the requested task.
+Thus, AI finds recurring patterns throughout the entire set of collected information to be able to predict trends, and help automate routine tasks, with the help of regular human training and feedback.

 - Helping to reduce and optimize the time that recruiters spend on administrative tasks.

-- Making recruiting work more precise, finding candidates whose skill set best matches the position.
+- Making the recruiting process more objective, finding the right candidate whose skill set is the best match for the position.

-- Supporting in onboarding, helping new employees improve their integration experience to the company.
+- Supporting the onboarding process, helping new employees improve their integration experience in the company.

-As a fact, a forecast made by McKinsey consultancy regarding the future of Machine Learning states that by 2030, the impact that AI will have on the global economy will be $13 billion USD.
-And it makes sense, now that we are experiencing a global acceleration greater than expected in terms of technology.
+As a matter of fact, a forecast made by McKinsey consultancy regarding the future of Machine Learning states that by 2030, the impact that AI will have on the global economy is estimated to be $13 billion USD.
+This estimation makes sense, as we are already witnessing an exponential growth in the AI industry that is expected to grow even faster.